Companies profit when we buy their products, but how do they convince us to part with our hard-earned cash?

 Gaming companies created a problem: Their games were too grindy and boring.
 The solution?
 Microtransactions which allow players to buy boosts to glide past the worst parts.

-We’ll never understand why people buy games and then pay not to play them, but gaming companies rake in profits with this system, so they are unlikely to stop soon.
+We’ll never understand why people buy games and then pay to not play them, but gaming companies rake in profits with this system, so they are unlikely to stop soon.

 No Outside Water